PyGOD: A Python Library for Graph Outlier Detection: Abstract

 \section{Abstract}

-\system is an open-source Python library for detecting outliers on graph data.
-As the first comprehensive library of its kind, \system supports a wide array of leading graph-based methods for node-, edge-, subgraph-, and graph-level outlier detection, under a unified, well-documented API designed for use by both researchers and practitioners.
-To overcome the scalability issue in large graphs, we provide advanced functionalities for selected models, including mini-batch and sampling. \system is equipped with best practices to foster code reliability and maintainability, including unit testing, continuous integration, and code coverage.
-To foster accessibility, \system is released under a permissive BSD-license at \url{https://github.com/pygod-team/pygod/} and the Python Package Index (PyPI).
+\system is an open-source Python library for detecting outliers in graph data.
+As the first comprehensive library of its kind, \system supports a wide array of leading graph-based methods for outlier detection under an easy-to-use, well-documented API designed for use by both researchers and practitioners. \system provides modularized components of the different detectors implemented so that users can easily customize each detector for their purposes.
+To ease the construction of detection workflows, \system offers numerous commonly used utility functions.
+To scale computation to large graphs, \system supports functionalities for deep models such as sampling and mini-batch processing. \system uses best practices in fostering code reliability and maintainability, including unit testing, continuous integration, and code coverage.
+To facilitate accessibility, \system is released under a BSD 2-Clause license at \url{https://pygod.org} and at the Python Package Index (PyPI).